CyVerse-learning-materials/discovery_environment_guide/step2.rst

 ----

-*Preview a File and View Metadata in Discovery Enviornment*
+*Preview a File and View Metadata in Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the DE you can preview many file types include images and plain- or